diaas-calculator/diaas-calculator-rust/README.md

 ## Dataset

-You can enrich our current dataset by adding lines in the `fixtures/food.csv` and `fixtures/food_i18n.csv` files
+You can enrich our current dataset by adding lines in the `fixtures/food.csv` and `fixtures/food_i18n.csv` files and directly send us what you would like to see added.

 ### Points of attention